hkbakke/rsync-backup/README.md

 `~/.ssh/authorized_keys` for the backup user on the target host.
 Configure the path to the private key in the backup configuration file.

-### Create the configuration and rules file
+### Create a configuration and rules file
-Place a configuration file and a rsync rules-file in the conf.d directory.
-Please see the example configuration file for additinal explainations.
+Place a configuration file and a rsync rules-file in the conf.d directory for each backup job.
+Please see the example configuration file for additional explanations.

 * The configuration file must be called: <config>.conf
 * The rsync rules file must be called: <config>.rules